7-AM/matanza/README.md

 ```

 ### NPM Scripts:
+## Examples

-Moving all the partials templates from a angularjs project folder to a distribution or build folder
+Moving all the partials templates from a AngularJs project folder to a distribution or build folder

  ```json
 {